After the shortest Summer in my life, I’m back! Thanks to all who donated, I’m almost buying a Xbox360 with the money from this blog!

 Bonus: other optimizations

 The last thing I did was to cache lots of shader parameters, to avoid accessing the parameters map every frame.
-There are some left to be done, but I will do next.
+There is some work left to be done, but I will do next.
 I also removed lots of per-frame memory allocations, so if you disable text rendering (that creates a lot of strings every frame), you will only see the List.Sort() allocating memory (if you know how to fix it using the same List class, please let me know!).

 Next time I will add Xbox version, and also the specular light buffer: on the Xbox, the light buffer is HdrBlendable, what means we have only 2 bits for specular (it’s a shame we can’t use RGBA64).
 I did this on my XNA engine, and I didn’t see any performance issue.